Tanzania isn’t only famous for wild animals. It’s also a haven for many birders as the birdlife of Tanzania is diversely rich.

-Question: What does a hippopotamus, a black rhino, and a bat-eared fox have in common?
+Question: What do a hippopotamus, a black rhino, and a bat-eared fox have in common?
 Two answers: first, they all can be found in Tanzania, and second, they’re all terrestrial animals.
 They’re land-based.
 Isn’t it true that landlocked creatures are the ones we commonly pin to our safari dreams?

 Think about it: the African savannah is famous for images of that lioness stalking a gazelle, or herds of zebra galloping alongside a thousand wildebeest.
 But if our safari gaze only reaches as high as the horizon, we’re missing a huge part of the wildlife in Tanzania.